-One thing people can do to encourage Eastern Bluebird population growth is put up a Bluebird nesting box.
+One thing people can do to encourage Eastern Bluebird population growth is to put up a bluebird nesting box.
 However, if you choose to do so be sure to follow the recommended practices for nest box placement and management.

 These chubby gray birds look somewhat like miniature pigeons with prettier plumage.
 Their soft cooing can be heard from atop trees and telephone wires.
 The Mourning Dove will clean up seed beneath your feeder, but may also attempt to land on larger, platform-style feeders.

 One of the most beautiful birds that will visit your yard is the Northern Cardinal.
 It is also one of the best singers!
-The males have bright red plumage, where the females are a more subdued brown coloring.
-You will often see them come to you feeder in pairs, male and female together.
+The males have bright red plumage, whereas the females are more subdued brown coloring.
+You will often see them come to your feeder in pairs, male and female together.

 The Red-Bellied Woodpecker is an interesting bird with a range that reaches into the Northeast, though they are also common in the Southeastern United States.
-These birds are a frequent visitor to my feeder, and are adept at clinging to branches, trunks of trees and even doing some gymnastics on the feeder itself.
+These birds are frequent visitors to my feeder and are adept at clinging to branches, and trunks of trees and even doing some gymnastics on the feeder itself.

 You’ll recognize its trilling call around your home once you are familiar with this bird.
 But don’t make the mistake of calling it a Red-headed Woodpecker despite the red cap on its head.
 That’s a different bird altogether!